 Questions are text based. |

-Also Check: SAT Preparation Guide
+Suggested: SAT Preparation Guide

-SAT vs ACT: Timing
+SAT vs ACT: Test Duration

 Time plays a vital role in answering a test.
 Based on your capabilities, you can choose between the two tests and pick one that you think would be able to attempt efficiently and achieve your desired score.